-Uncertainty analysis for mineral soil C stock changes using the Approach 3 and Approach 2 approaches were based on the same method described for Cropland Remaining Cropland.
+Uncertainty analysis for mineral soil C stock changes using the Tier 3 and Tier 2 methodologies are based on the same method described for Cropland Remaining Cropland.

-Uncertainty was estimated for each subsource (i.e., mineral soil C stocks and organic soil C stocks) and method that was used in the Inventory analysis (i.e., Approach 2 and Approach 3).
+Uncertainty was estimated for each subsource (i.e., biomass C stocks, mineral soil C stocks and organic soil C stocks) and method that was used in the Inventory analysis (i.e., Tier 2 and Tier 3).